Like all vaccines, the rotavirus vaccine can cause side effects, but they're usually mild and do not last long.

 What to do if your baby is unwell after the rotavirus vaccine

-As with all vaccines, a few babies will have side effects, such as diarrhoea, although in general these are mild and short-lived.
-The majority of babies will not have any problems at all.
+As with all vaccines, a few babies will have side effects, such as diarrhoea, although they're usually mild and do not last long.
+Most babies will not have any problems at all.

-Also, bear in mind that diarrhoea and vomiting in babies is common and is generally not related to the vaccine.
+Also, bear in mind that diarrhoea and vomiting in babies is common and may be unrelated to the vaccine.

-If your baby is very unwell and/or the illness is going on for a long time, or you're concerned in any way about their health following vaccination, please see your GP.
+See a GP if your baby is very unwell or the illness is lasting a long time, or if you're concerned in any way about their health after the vaccination.

 How to report a vaccine side effect